How to Change Your Job-Search Approach and Turn Rejections into Offers was originally published on uConnect External Content.

 So, to make sure you're taking the right approach with your job search, here are four tips for effectively communicating your skills, knowledge, and experience.

 Do you know exactly what you want?
 If not, that needs to come first.

-It’s extremely difficult to please everyone—and you can’t!
-But it’s simple to please a specific, target audience.
-When you know what you want and who you’re marketing yourself to, you can then research and understand exactly what someone is looking for.
+Of course, it's extremely difficult to please everyone—and you can't!
+But it's simple to please a specific, target audience.
+When you know what you want and who you're marketing yourself to, you can then research and understand exactly what someone is looking for.
 So, before you begin your job search, make sure you do all of the following:

-- Narrow down to your desired industry
+- Narrow your search down to your desired industry

 - Narrow down to your desired companies